kobs30/onomy-sdk/STABLE_RELEASES.md

 ## Stable Release Managers

-The **Stable Release Managers** evaluate and approve or reject updates and backports to Cosmos-SDK Stable Release series, according to the [stable release policy](#stable-release-policy) and [release procedure](#stable-release-exception-procedure).
+The **Stable Release Managers** evaluate and approve or reject updates and backports to Onomy-SDK Stable Release series, according to the [stable release policy](#stable-release-policy) and [release procedure](#stable-release-exception-procedure).
 Decisions are made by consensus.